cumberworth/matplotlibstyles/README.md

 Styles and helper functions for matplotlib.

-The latex styles use lualatex as a backend.
+The latex styles use xelatex as a backend.

 ## Installation